annaraev/annaraev/README.md

 📚 I have completed the Degree Programme in Information and Communication Technology, specialising in Software Engineering, at Metropolia University of Applied Sciences, Finland.

-🌱 I’m currently learning more about Web technologies and Game Development.

-✨ I'm interested in Web / Game Development and Design.
+🔧 I enjoy working on Arduino projects to learn more about electronics, programming, and system design.

 ⚡ I'm motivated to discover, learn, and improve my skills.